Data-driven Cloud Clustering via a Rotationally Invariant Autoencoder: Evaluation Results

 \subsection{Results for Criterion 1: Physical Reasonableness}

 We apply Test~\ref{test11}, introduced in Section~\ref{sec:phys}, to evaluate the physical reasonableness of the cluster labels assigned by our trained autoencoders.
 Specifically, we investigate whether cloud physical parameters (i.e., the retrieved physical parameters computed by MODIS scientists from cloud properties), are both consistent within clusters and distinct among clusters.
 We use the largest test dataset, \texttt{TestCUMULO}, for this purpose.
+Although the purpose of Test~\ref{test11} is to account for physical reasonableness, the distinct combinations of physical properties seen in Fig. \ref{fig:physicalreasonable} also contribute to our interpretation of the clusters identified by the RICC framework. \Addafter{Fig. \ref{fig:nri_physicalreasonable} also contributes to our interpretation of results clusters from the NRI cloud clustering (NRICC) framework.}

-Fig.~\ref{fig:physicalreasonable} shows, for each of 12 clusters generated by RICC for the \texttt{TestCUMULO} dataset, the distributions of patch-mean values for four derived physical parameters, plus the two closest patches to the cluster's centroid.
+Fig.~\ref{fig:physicalreasonable} shows, for each of the 12 clusters generated by RICC for the \texttt{TestCUMULO} dataset, the distributions of patch-mean values for four derived physical parameters, plus the two closest patches to the cluster's centroid.
 We work with 12 clusters because we have seen previously that when clustering \texttt{Phys}, AMI scores stabilize~\cite{kurihana2019cloud} for cluster counts of 10 and higher.
 Examination of these distributions shows that clusters are clearly associated with meaningful physical cloud attributes.
 For example, high-altitude cirrus clouds have low cloud top pressure and are composed of ice crystals, features that are captured in clusters \#3 and \#10, which both have a dominant ice phase, lower peak values for cloud top pressure (CTP), and relatively larger cloud effective radius (CER).
 Cluster \#3 shows similar distributions for cloud optical thickness (COT) and CPH to cluster \#10, but differs in CTP (narrower range) and CER (a single, smaller peak), suggesting subtle physical differences.
-As a second example of parameter value distributions having a reasonable association in terms of cloud physics, stratocumulus are low-altitude clouds with liquid droplets and a middle range of optical thickness: features seen in cluster \#9.
+As a second example of parameter value distributions having a reasonable association in terms of cloud physics, stratocumulus is low-altitude clouds with liquid droplets and a middle range of optical thickness: features seen in cluster \#9.

 As discussed in Section~\ref{sec:phys}, we use the median inter-cluster correlation as a quantitative measure of the diversity of parameter distributions across clusters.
 Our results are in Table~\ref{tab:stats:physicalreasonable}.
 For the RI autoencoder (first row), this measure has values 0.591 and 0.461 for the CPH and CTP parameters, respectively, suggesting that these parameters are differently distributed in different clusters, as we desire.
 For the RA and NRI autoencoders (rows 2 and 3), this measure is also below 0.6 in the case of the CTP parameter, with values of 0.438 and 0.425, respectively.
 In summary, we conclude that all three autoencoders, while trained on data that contain only information about cloud textures and radiances, produce clusters that reflect intrinsic differences in physical parameters.